ksandom/exbox/rancher/README.md

 ## TODOs

+* Automate the generation of the API keys, so no manual steps are required to add the nodes.
 * Add a [second master node](http://rancher.com/docs/rancher/latest/en/installing-rancher/installing-server/#launching-rancher-server---full-activeactive-ha) to make it HA.